-I rolled into the school driveway feeling apprehensive.
-Groups of high school students sitting on the lawn were giving me odd looks.
-This was only the second day of my bicycle journey, but already I was grubby and smelly from life on the road and probably looked like a vagabond.
-It didn’t help that the high-vis vest I was wearing was covered in smears of black grease from when it had fallen onto my bike chain earlier.
+I rolled up to the entrance of Huonville High School feeling apprehensive.
+Groups of students sitting on the lawn were giving me odd looks.
+This was only the second day of my bicycle journey, but already I was grubby and smelly from life on the road and probably looked like a vagrant.
+It didn’t help that my high-vis vest was covered in black grease smears from when it had fallen onto my bike chain earlier.

 Nel and a team of students, led by 15 year old Toby Thorpe, put in an application.
 They made it to the finals, and set off to Abu Dhabi for the award ceremony.
 The winners would be selected by a jury of international experts chaired by HE Olafur Ragnar Grimson, President of the Republic of Iceland.

 Up until then Toby had been in it only half-heartedly.
 Then suddenly being on the world stage meeting students from around the globe, as well as world leaders in sustainability, something awoke in him.
 But they didn’t win.

 Nel, Toby and the team returned home determined to try again.
 They took the opportunity to learn from the other finalists and studied the winning school’s design plans.
 The following year they made it into the finals again with a revised design proposal, and won.
 US$100,000 was theirs to retrofit their old school building and turn it into a sustainable energy hub.

 They installed a large array of solar panels (125 in total), an energy monitoring system, and even a pedal-powered cinema with charging stations.
 A weather monitoring station on the roof is collecting data in preparation for installing a small wind turbine and a rainwater collection system.
 They’ve also been replacing the old bank of windows on the north-west wall with a mix of insulated wall panels and more energy efficient double-glazed windows.